-For the purposes of calculating the loan to deposit ratio, short-term loans with maturities of less than 90-days, specifically "Term Fed Funds" and purchased receivables are not included as loans as defined by the regulatory agencies loans as defined by the regulatory agencies.

-The Bank measures core deposits by reviewing all relationships over \$250,000 on a quarterly basis.
+- For the purposes of calculating the loan to deposit ratio, short-term loans with maturities of less than 90-days, specifically "Term Fed Funds" and purchased receivables are not included as loans as defined by the regulatory agencies. - The Bank measures core deposits by reviewing all relationships over \$250,000 on a quarterly basis.
 After discussions with our regulators on the proper way to measure core deposits, we now track all deposit relationships over \$250,000 on a quarterly basis and consider a relationship to be core if there are any three or more of the following: (i) relationships with us (as a director or shareholder); (ii) deposits within our market area; (iii) additional non-deposit services with us; (iv) electronic banking services with us; (v) active demand deposit account with us; (vi) deposits at market interest rates; and (vii) longevity of the relationship with us.
 We consider all deposit relationships under \$250,000 as a core relationship except for time deposits originated through an internet service.
 This differs from the traditional definition of core deposits which is demand and savings deposits plus time deposits less than \$250,000.
 As many of our customers have more than \$250,000 on deposit with us, we believe that using this method reflects a more accurate assessment of our deposit base.

-- (11) Adjusted core deposits ratio is a ratio management uses to measure core deposits.
-See "Selected Historical Consolidate Financial Data-Non-GAAP Financial Measures". - (12) Net non-core funding dependency ratio represents the degree to which the Bank is funding longer term assets with non-core funds.
-We calculate this ratio as non-core liabilities, less short term investments, divided by long term assets. - (13) Adjusted non-core funding dependency ratio is a ratio management uses to measure dependency on non-core deposits.
-To determine non-core liabilities we review each deposit relationship using the criteria for determining whether a relationship is core as described in footnote 11 above.
-(14) The Tier 1 common capital to risk-weighted assets ratio is required under the Basel III Final Rules, which became effective for the Company and the Bank on January 1, 2015.
-Accordingly, - (14) The Tier 1 common capital to risk-weighted assets ratio is required under the Basel III Final Rules, which became effective for the Company and the Bank on January 1, 2015.
-Accordingly, this ratio is shown as not applicable ("N/A") for periods ending prior to January 1, 2015.
+Adjusted core deposits ratio is a ratio management uses to measure core deposits.
+See "Selected Historical Consolidate Financial Data-Non-GAAP Financial Measures" - (12) Net non-core funding dependency ratio represents the degree to which the Bank is funding longer term assets with non-core funds.
+We calculate this ratio as non-core liabilities, less short term investments, divided by long term assets.
+Adjusted non-core funding dependency ratio is a ratio management uses to measure dependency on non-core deposits.
+To determine non-core liabilities we review each deposit relationship - using the criteria for determining whether a relationship is core as described in footnote 11 above.

+The Tier 1 common capital to risk-weighted assets ratio is required under the Basel III Final Rules, which became effective for the Company and the Bank on January 1, 2015.
+Accordingly, - this ratio is shown as not applicable ("N/A") for periods ending prior to January 1, 2015.